cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 Views
 =====

-Views are a read-only source where data can be read from.
+Views are a read-only source from where data can be read.
 They are similar to a :ref:`stream <streams>` or :ref:`dataset <datasets-index>`.

 A view has a specific read format.
 Read formats consist of a :ref:`schema